The Ultimate 6-Week Guide to Getting Your House Ready to Sell

 Attic insulation

-Energy Saver reports that heating and cooling make up 50% to 70% of home energy costs.
+Energy Saver reports that heating and cooling represents more than half (52%) of a household’s energy consumption.
 You can improve your home’s energy efficiency and attract buyers by insulating your attic for around $1,500.

 Week 6: Stage your home and hire a professional photographer